Hubs-Foundation/hubs-docs/README.md

 Edit me...
 ```

-For more information about blog posts, click [here](https://docusaurus.io/docs/en/adding-blog)
+For more information about blog posts, see [Adding a Blog in the Docusarus docs](https://docusaurus.io/docs/en/adding-blog).

 ## Adding Content

 ### Adding a new docs page to an existing sidebar

-1. Create the doc as a new markdown file in `/docs`, example `docs/newly-created-doc.md`:
+1. Create the doc as a new MDX file in `/docs`, example `docs/newly-created-doc.mdx`:

 ```md
 ---